-Tudor Place Historic House and Garden, a 5-acre estate built in 1816, is one of Washington, DC's hidden gems.
+Tudor Place Historic House and Garden, a five-acre estate built in 1816, is one of the hidden gems in Washington, D.C.
 Located in Georgetown's Historic District, this National Historic Landmark was originally owned by Martha Custis Peter, the granddaughter of Martha Washington, and housed six generations of the Peter family over the course of 180 years.

 The Tudor Place Collection